any-docs/css/content/guides/overflow/carousels/index.md

 ### Creating scroll buttons

 In this section we add "previous" and "next" scroll buttons to the demo to provide a tool to navigate between carousel pages.
-This is achieved using the {{cssxref("::scroll-button()")}} pseudo-element.
+This is achieved using the `::scroll-button()` pseudo-element.

-The `::scroll-button()` pseudo-elements generate buttons inside a scroll container only when their {{cssxref("content")}} properties are set to a value other than `none`.
+The `::scroll-button()` pseudo-elements generate buttons inside a scroll container only when their `content` properties are set to a value other than `none`.
 Each `::scroll-button()` represents a scroll button, the scrolling direction of which is specified by the selector's argument.
 You can generate up to four scroll buttons per scroll container, each scrolling the container's content towards the start or end of the block or inline axis.

 You can also specify an argument of `*` to target all of the `::scroll-button()` pseudo-elements with styles.

 First, all scroll buttons are targeted with some rudimentary styles, as well as styling based on different states.
-It is important to set {{cssxref(":focus")}} styles for keyboard users.
-Also, as scroll buttons are automatically set to [`disabled`](/en-US/docs/Web/HTML/Reference/Attributes/disabled) when no more scrolling can occur in that direction, we use the {{cssxref(":disabled")}} pseudo-class to target this state.
+It is important to set `:focus` styles for keyboard users.
+Also, as scroll buttons are automatically set to [`disabled`](/en-US/docs/Web/HTML/Reference/Attributes/disabled) when no more scrolling can occur in that direction, we use the `:disabled` pseudo-class to target this state.

 ```css live-sample___first-example live-sample___first-example-step2
 ul::scroll-button(*) {